Panagiotis Lagos: Apollon Smyrnis

 On 9 July 2014 the "Light Brigade" announced the acquisition of Panagiotis Lagos.
 The 29-year-old full back-midfielder signed a one-year contract with the club and will play for Football League.
-Lagos will be found for the first time in his career in a minor league in Greece, after his presence in Iraklis and AEK Athens (clubs that he measured a total of 186 appearances, 13 goals and 14 assists in 11 seasons).
+Lagos will be found for the first time in his career in a minor league in Greece, after his presence in Iraklis and AEK Athens (clubs that he scored a total of 186 appearances, 13 goals and 14 assists in 11 seasons).

 International career

 Lagos made his debut for Greece in 2006 against Korea Republic.

 Due to his injury, Lagos has been dropped from the national side.
 Lagos has played 9 times for Greece.

 Lagos competed for Greece at the 2004 Summer Olympics.

 Lagos was recalled to the Greece squad by Fernando Santos to play against Malta in a Euro 2012 qualifier and a friendly match against Poland.